All Episodes

 So let me just go into a simple parallel before I go deeper into the kind of biochemistry.

-But if you think of a mag magnets, um magnets in big use.
+But if you think of a mag magnets, magnets have big use.

 Now the reason it can let go is because it's an electromagnet.

-The magnet loses its uh its current around the coil, car falls.
+Your magnet loses its current around the coil.

 Well, that doesn't really matter.

-Then how does it let go of that mRNA inside itself?
+Then, how does it let go of that mRNA inside cell?

 There is no switch.